microsoft/vscode-cpptools/launch.md

 **type**: Indicates the underlying debugger being used.
 Must be `cppvsdbg` when using the Visual Studio Windows debugger, and `cppdbg` when using GDB or LLDB.
 This is automatically set to the correct value when the launch.json file is created.

 **sourceFileMap**: This allows mapping of the compile time paths for source to local source locations.
-It is an array of key/value pairs and will resolve the first string-matched path. (example: `"sourceFileMap": [ "/mnt/c": "c:\\" ]` will map any path returned by the debugger that begins with `/mnt/c` and convert it to `c:\\`)
+It is an object of key/value pairs and will resolve the first string-matched path. (example: `"sourceFileMap": { "/mnt/c": "c:\\" }` will map any path returned by the debugger that begins with `/mnt/c` and convert it to `c:\\`.
+You can have multiple mappings in the object but they will be handled in the order provided.)